-- Addressed to the person having another under restraint or in his custody. - Include the name of the person being detained. - Include the date and location of the hearing. - Instruct that the prisoner be brought before the judge on the hearing date. - In a case involving the right to possession of a child, the writ may order return of a child.
+- Addressed to the person having another under restraint or in his custody. - Include the name of the person being detained. - Include the date and location of the hearing. - Instruct that the prisoner be brought before the judge on the hearing date. - In a case involving the right to possession of a child, the writ may identify and order return of a child. - May not be served on Sunday.